 HIGHLIGHTED PROJECTS (Public Law)

 - First 5 LA – Interim CEO Appointment (2012).
 As longtime counsel to First 5 LA, a Los Angeles County public agency that invests tobacco tax dollars for the benefit of children aged 0-5 and their families, Craig advised the Board and agency through the departure of the agency’s CEO.
-After the separation, the Board asked Craig to serve as Interim CEO while a new CEO was recruitment.
+After the separation, the Board asked Craig to serve as Interim CEO while a new CEO was recruited.
 He served in that position, running an agency with over 100 employees and an annual budget in excess of $170 million, for a year while also coordinating the search for a permanent CEO.

 - City of Highland – Change to City Council Districts.
 In response to a claim of racially-polarized voting patterns under the California Voting Rights Act (“CVRA”), Craig advised the City throughout the process of creating a district-based election system.
 This work included drafting a ballot measure seeking voter approval of the district system, guiding the City through the public process to create districts, and advising the City Clerk and City Council throughout the first district-based elections.